SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 > The surge in food delivery services is reshaping lifestyles and urban form.
-Through an analysis of customer reviews of food delivery services extracted from nationwide Google Reviews, we aim to examine how people's attitudes to food delivery change before and after the pandemic, and to identify the key factors related to customer sentiments in this context.
-By fusing with mobile device location data, we further examine whether the growth of delivery services would decrease restaurants' in-person foot traffic.
+Through an analysis of customer reviews of food delivery services extracted from nationwide Google Reviews, we aim to examine how people's attitudes to food delivery change before and after the pandemic, and to identify the key related factors.
+By fusing with mobile phone location data, we further examine whether the growth of delivery services would decrease restaurants' in-person visit.